qwazr/search/docs/README.md

 Features
 --------
 Our goal is to expose the best feature of Lucene.
 By best, we mean stable and production ready.
-It is common, for Lucene, to provide several way to achieve the same goal.
+It is common, for Lucene, to provide several ways to achieve the same goal.
 We try to expose the best practice.

 - Multilingual Full-text indexing,
 - Fuzzy search,